Fudge Ribboned Blackberry & Vanilla Bean Ice-Cream Dessert

 1 tsp. vanilla

-On top of Fudge Layer:
+On top of the Fudge Layer:

 1/4-1/2 macadamia nuts chopped